openfheorg/FHE-BERT-Tiny/README.md

 pip install -r src/python/requirements.txt
 ```

 Then, it is possible to generate the set of keys for the CKKS scheme.
+Run cmake and make to build the package.
 Go to the `build` folder:

 ```
 cd build